Orphan Calabi-Yau threefold with arithmetic monodromy group: Introduction

 \section{Introduction}

-The monodromy group is one of the most important invariants of a Fuchsian differential equation.
-If $\mathcal{P}$ is a Picard-Fuchs operator of a one-parameter family of Calabi-Yau threefolds, the monodromy group $Mon(\mathcal{P})$ can be realized as a subgroup of $\mathrm{Sp}(4,\mathbb{Z})$.
-A natural question is whether $Mon(\mathcal{P})$ is Zariski-dense in $\mathrm{Sp}(4,\mathbb{Z})$.
+The monodromy group is one of the most important invariants of a differential equation of Fuchsian type.
+If $\mathcal{P}$ is a Picard-Fuchs operator of a one-parameter family of Calabi-Yau threefolds, the monodromy group $Mon(\mathcal{P})$ is naturally realized as a subgroup of $\mathrm{Sp}(4,\mathbb{Z})$.
+This poses a question whether $Mon(\mathcal{P})$ is Zariski-dense in $\mathrm{Sp}(4,\mathbb{Z})$.
 If it is, one can further ask whether it is \emph{arithmetic}, i.e. of finite index, or \emph{thin}.

-The problem of arithmeticity is complicated even for hypergeometric operators \cite{Behr, Singh, Singh-Venkataramana}.
-They form the simplest class of Picard-Fuchs operators.
-Their monodromy group is generated by symplectic reflection and a maximally unipotent matrix.
-Furthermore, they have a point of maximal unipotent monodromy which allows one to construct a symplectic basis using the Doran-Morgan construction.

-Some progress towards constructing symplectic realizations and establishing their indexes has been made for more complicated operators possessing a maximally unipotent singularity \cite{Hofmann-van Straten, Chmiel2}.
+Indexes of several monodromy groups have been computed for operators with a singular point whose local monodromy has maximal unipotency index (see \cite{Brav-Thomas, Singh, Singh-Venkataramana, Hofmann-van Straten}).
 Existence of a point of maximal unipotent monodromy, or a \emph{MUM point}, is also crucial in the context of mirror symmetry.

 In this paper we focus on operators which do not have a MUM singularity.
-For this reason they are called \emph{orphan operators}.
-For this class of operators there is no general construction of a rational basis, neither a distinguished choice of a symplectic realization.
-Since every finite index subgroup of $\mathrm{Sp}(4,\mathbb{Z})$ contains a maximally unipotent matrix, one could expect that monodromy groups of orphan operators are small.
+They are called \emph{orphan operators}.
+Since every finite index subgroup of $\mathrm{Sp}(4,\mathbb{Z})$ contains maximally unipotent matrices, one could expect that monodromy groups of orphan operators are small in this sense.

-We study 18 order four orphan operators which are Picard-Fuchs operators of one-parameter families of double octic Calabi-Yau threefolds defined over $\mathbb{Q}$ (see \cite{Cynk-van Straten}).
-We construct rational bases for all of these operators, using an approach which is also easily applicable in general.
-Using these rational realizations we study the properties of the corresponding monodromy groups as linear groups generated by the local monodromy operators.
-In particular, we obtain symplectic realizations for (subgroups of) orphan double octic monodromy groups.
+We study orphan Picard-Fuchs operators of one-parameter families of double octic Calabi-Yau threefolds defined over $\mathbb{Q}$ (see \cite{Cynk-van Straten}).
+We construct rational bases using an approach which is easily applicable in general.
+Using rational realizations we study properties of the corresponding monodromy groups as linear groups generated by local monodromy operators.
+In particular, we obtain symplectic realizations for (subgroups of) double octic orphan monodromy groups.